 Around that time I reviewed Kat Flint's debut EP The Secret Boy's Club for Wears The Trousers; and over the next few months I fell so in love with the release, I decided to interview its inventor.
 Publishing the results of that proved harder than I imagined - I was writing for two other websites at the time, but no one wanted my handy work.
 (I was also studying for my degree, but as an English Literature student, I had a lot of time on my hands.)

-That's when I set up DrunkenWerewolf Fanzine and recruited more help.
-Issue #1 practically fell into my lap and featured Frank Turner, thanks in no small part to Jo Edwards, who continues to sporadically write for the site.
+That's when I set up the DrunkenWerewolf Fanzine and recruited more help.
+Issue #1 practically fell into my lap and featured Frank Turner, thanks in no small part to Jo Edwards, who continued to sporadically write for the site until 2012.
 After a fair amount of falling over ourselves we found our feet and Issue #2 was released in October 2007.
 I won't tell the tale of each issue because that would take up a lot of time and aspirin.

-Team Werewolf has expanded at a rate of knots; we currently work with over fifty writers and a Designer (the adorable Emma Hardy), plus several more contribute what and where they can.
+Team Werewolf has expanded at a rate of knots; we currently work with over fifty writers and a designer (was the adorable Emma Hardy, now the phenomenal Niki Zavos MacRae) plus several more contribute what and where they can.

 This combined effort to overhaul bad music and waft creative genius in your face has raised a few pints and eyebrows.
 We've had a few nasty emails from people who take our writing too seriously, people who don't take it seriously enough and industry dickheads (or arrogant fans) who seem to think their opinion is objective.
 Some of them have a point, but not very often.

 Mostly the good overrides the bad.
-A few years ago Channel 4's Ones To Watch interviewed us for a program that aired in the middle of the night.
+About half a decade ago - we're old okay? - Channel 4's Ones To Watch interviewed us for a program that aired in the middle of the night.
 That year Issue #5 was included in Manchester's DIY UK exhibition.
 In 2009 I curated a zine on women in the media; excerpts from my article were quoted in The Guardian's Culture Magazine.
 In 2010 our success barometer rocketed when DrunkenWerewolf was nominated under the Best Blog category at Record of the Day's Music Journalism Awards; we were nominated again the following year, when I also interviewed Huw Stephens and began to collaborate with BBC 6 Music on their Fresh on the Net program.
 In 2012 we organised a Bristol Ladyfest, were called a "regional tastemaker" by 4Music, started tipping to Generator, collaborated with Ujima Radio, Jelli Records and BBC Bristol Introducing, and began to work with the Prince's Trust.
 We also became listed under The Descrier, Hype Machine, Music Robot and Ear Candy.
 Best of all, we launched a Bristol-centric colour glossy music magazine covering local and touring bands.
 No more standing over photocopiers!
+2013 proved to be an equally good year, citing yet more award nominations, a site redesign and stakeholders galore.

 It's all swings and roundabouts - sometimes I forget the swings and the roundabouts start doing cartwheels, but that's what Twitter's for.